 The Director of Graduate Studies makes TA assignments for each semester.
 The Director will endeavor to do so with as much advance time as possible so that students can arrange the rest of their schedule accordingly.
 At the start of each semester, all faculty members using TAs must inform the Director of Graduate Studies by e-mail what they will expect of their TAs during the semester.
 A copy of this message must also be sent to the TAs.
 Normal TA duties should take up no more than 10 hours a week on average during the semester.
 Time attending class and doing class readings count as part of these hours.
 If faculty members expect TAs to do substantially fewer than 10 hours some weeks and more than 10 in others, they should discuss this with the student early in the semester.
 Faculty should not expect a TA to work more than 10 hours in any given week unless they have made prior arrangements with the student.

-If complaints about TA-ing should arise on the part of either a TA or faculty member, they will be heard by the Teaching Assistant Committee.
-This committee, appointed by the department chair, consists of 2 faculty members and 2 graduate students.
+If complaints about TA-ing should arise on the part of either a TA or faculty member, they will be heard by the DGS and the chair of the department.